Applying Annotations¶

 Type Library documentation has outgrown this section and now lives in a separate file.

-Signature Library¶
+Signature Libraries¶

 While many signatures are built-in and require no interaction to automatically match functions, you may wish to add or modify your own.
 First, install the SigKit plugin from the plugin manager.